-Working in partnership with the World Bank and DFID on the UK aid-funded ARRCC programme.
+The Met Office worked in partnership with the World Bank and FCDO on the UK aid-funded ARRCC programme.

-The Met Office is working in partnership with the World Bank and the UK’s Foreign, Commonwealth and Development Office (FCDO) on the UK aid-funded ARRCC programme.
-The four-year programme, which started in 2018, aims to strengthen weather forecasting systems across Asia.
-The programme will deliver new technologies and innovative approaches to help vulnerable communities use weather warnings and forecasts to better prepare for climate-related shocks.
+The Met Office worked in partnership with the World Bank and the UK’s Foreign, Commonwealth and Development Office (FCDO) on the UK aid-funded ARRCC programme from 2018-2022.
+The four-year programme aimed to strengthen weather forecasting systems across South Asia.
+The programme sought to deliver new technologies and innovative approaches to help vulnerable communities use weather warnings and forecasts to better prepare for climate-related shocks.

 Asia is highly vulnerable to natural disasters and this vulnerability is expected to increase.
-The ARRCC programme will target the most vulnerable countries in the region, primarily Bangladesh, Pakistan, Nepal and Afghanistan, and will deliver:
+The ARRCC programme targeted the most vulnerable countries in the region, primarily Bangladesh, Pakistan, Nepal and Afghanistan, to deliver: